 His arrest was delayed because the police, who had identified Newman as a suspect after receiving reports of his unaccountably lavish spending, were looking for a Black man.

+Indicted both on federal mail robbery charges and state murder charges, Newman’s murder trial was scheduled first.
 At trial, the case against Newman was strong, though circumstantial.
-It was based on his previous employment at the Pennsylvania Railroad, his possession of the bonds, and his lavish spending.
+It was based on his employment at the Pennsylvania Railroad and his close knowledge of its movements of cargo, his possession of the bonds, and his lavish spending.
 Under questioning, Newman admitted selling the bonds, but denied any knowledge of the robbery or the murder.

 Newman was convicted of first-degree murder on October 13, 1922.
 His motion for a new trial was rejected and he was sentenced to death on November 24, 1922.